-- Ensure when working with children that services are tailored to the unique requirements of the age of the child.
+- When working with children, ensure that services are tailored to the unique requirements of the child’s age.

-- Dedicate a corner in your waiting room with age appropriate furniture, games and toys
+- Dedicate a corner in your waiting room to children: with age-appropriate furniture, games and toys.

-- Have or example a relaxed 10-minute chat about hobbies etc. to build trust and rapport with the child
+- Have a relaxed 10-minute chat about hobbies etc. to build trust and rapport with the child.

 - Always try to keep the child at the centre of attention.

-- Ensure that the non-offending parent, guardian, legal representative or appropriate child assistance authority is involved and participates in all actions contemplated or taken.
+- Ensure that the non-offending parent, a guardian, a legal representative, or an appropriate child assistance authority is involved and participates in all actions contemplated or taken.